Home

 After your bone grafting procedure, it's common to experience soreness.
 To alleviate this, you can take pain medication and use ice packs.
 Additionally, you'll receive antibiotics and an antibacterial mouthwash to prevent infection.
 It's crucial to avoid putting pressure on the area, so you'll need to be mindful of your diet for several weeks.
 The complete process can take six to nine months since your body needs time to build new bone around the grafting material or bone transfer.
 Although it's a slower process, your dental implants will be far more secure once you've fully healed.

-Are there alternative options to bone grafting?
+Are there alternative options to dental bone grafting?

 Frequently Asked Questions Arrow